 The Waller High School Fine Arts Department consists of a diverse group of teachers that focus on educating students in the areas of visual and performing arts.
 Texas students who learn the disciplines of art, dance, music, and theatre, as they are defined by the Fine Arts TEKS have the potential to improve their quality of life as well as their performance in other academic areas.
 Our Fine Arts Department is lead by Lea Kohn.
 Ms. Kohn has been an art teacher at Waller High School for 17 years, and the Fine Arts Department Chair for 12 years.
-Fine Arts Department members are Kayla Standford (art), Abigail Arellano (art), Krista Miller-Lutz (dance), Grant McWilliams, Richard Hanf, JD Neal, and Caleb Brown (band), Richard Owens (choir), Chris Young (theatre) and Carrie Wood (theatre).
+Fine Arts Department members are Kayla Standford (art), Abigail Arellano (art), Krista Miller-Lutz (dance), Grant McWilliams, Richard Hanf, JD Neal, and Caleb Brown (band), Richard Owens (choir), Andy Hart (theatre) and Carrie Wood (theatre).

 Waller High School’s Visual Arts program is guided by Lea Kohn, Kayla Standford, and Abigail Arellano.
 Students in the Visual Arts program receive a variety of hands-on art experiences.
 These experiences consist of, but are not limited to, drawing (using a variety of dry media), painting (utilizing watercolor, tempera, acrylic, and oil paint), functional and non-functional ceramics, and photography.
 Art students also compete in the Houston Livestock Show and Rodeo School Art Competition and the annual Waller High School Art Exhibition.